-Students will be issued a picture identification card.
+Students, faculty and staff are issued a picture identification card.
 This identification card must be worn at all times.
-The student will not be allowed on the premises without an identification card or a pass.
+If you are not wearing an identification card, you will not be allowed on the premises.
 In the event that a student is expelled or suspended from FNC, the student must immediately surrender his/her FNC identification card to the Campus Dean.
 The cost of the identification card is \$5.00.
+Each replacement I.D. card will be charged \$5.00.